-\begin{proposition} An immersion $\iota :(M^{m},g)\longrightarrow (N^{n},h)$ is infinity harmonic if and only if the energy density of $\iota $ is constant.
-In particular, a conformal immersion is infinity harmonic if and only if it is a homothetic immersion. \end{proposition}
+\begin{proposition} An immersion $\iota :(M^{m},g)\longrightarrow (N^{n},h)$ is infinity-harmonic if and only if the energy density of $\iota $ is constant.
+In particular, a conformal immersion is infinity-harmonic if and only if it is a homothetic immersion. \end{proposition}